Robert D. Crutchfield

 Rutgers, The State University of New Jersey

-ANNE MORRISON PIEHL is professor of economics and faculty affiliate of the Program in Criminal Justice at Rutgers, the State University of New Jersey and a research associate at the National Bureau of Economic Research.
-Her research on the economics of crime and criminal justice has been published widely, in the fields of economics, law, demography, public policy, and criminology, current work analyzes determinants of criminal sentencing outcomes, public financing issues in the funding of punishment, and the connections between immigration and crime, both historically and currently.
-Dr. Piehl has testified before the United States Sentencing Commission and the U.S. House of Representatives subcommittee on Immigration and served on the New Jersey Commission on Government Efficiency and Reform (GEAR) Corrections/Sentencing Task Force.
-She received her A.B. from Harvard University and her Ph.D. from Princeton University.
+ANNE MORRISON PIEHL is Professor of Economics and a member of the Program in Criminal Justice at Rutgers University (New Brunswick) and a Research Associate at the National Bureau of Economic Research.
+She conducts research on the economics of crime and criminal justice, publishing in a broad range of academic journals.
+Her current research analyzes criminal sentencing, various aspects of correctional punishment, and the connections between immigration and crime, both historically and currently.
+Piehl serves on the Committee on Law and Justice at the National Academies.
+She has testified before several National Academies panels, the United States Sentencing Commission, and the U.S. House of Representatives.
+She served on the New Jersey Commission on Government Efficiency and Reform (GEAR) Corrections/Sentencing Task Force and advised a similar panel in Massachusetts.
+Before joining Rutgers in 2005, she was on the faculty of the John F. Kennedy School of Government, Harvard University.
+She received her A.B. from Harvard University and her Ph.D. from Princeton University, both in economics.

 | || |